Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: kSZ velocity reconstruction

 $C_\ell^{\mathrm{TT}}$ includes the primary CMB, instrumental noise, kSZ, as well as galactic and extragalactic foregrounds. $C_\ell^{\mathrm{gg}}$ is the galaxy power spectrum including the clustering signal as well as shot noise and survey systematics.
-The CMB and galaxy power spectra are ideally based on self-consistent theoretical models; in practice it is acceptable to use the empirically measured power spectra of the input maps.
+The CMB and galaxy power spectra are ideally based on self-consistent theoretical models.
+In practice it is acceptable to use the empirically measured power spectra of the input maps; see Appendix~\ref{appendix:pipeline_validation} for further discussion of the pitfalls in doing so.
 The function $f_{\ell_1 \ell_2 \ell}$ is defined as:

-where $\bar{C}_{\ell_2}^{\tau\mathrm{g}}$ is a {\em model} for the galaxy-optical depth power spectrum (denoted by the absence of the `t' superscript).
+where $\bar{C}_{\ell_2}^{\tau\mathrm{g}}$ is a {\em model} for the galaxy-optical depth power spectrum (denoted by the absence of the `t' superscript) at the reference redshift.

 Computing the estimator mean, we find:

 where

 The estimator variance is given by